jdereg/json-command-servlet/README.md

 states are picked up automatically by the 'Default' column on the state axis.

-As you get more familiar with this, you will see that n-cube Controllers are more powerful than traditional controllers, with the added benefits of: scoping your method calls (and rules), dynamic reloading (the code can be refreshed without restarting web server), and the code is kept outside the ".war" file (in the case of Java web apps).
+As you get more familiar with this, you will see that n-cube Controllers are more powerful than traditional controllers, with the added benefits of scoping your method calls (and rules), dynamic reloading (the code can be refreshed without restarting web server), and the code is kept outside the ".war" file (in the case of Java web apps).

 See the jsonUtils.js file that ships with [json-io](http://github.com/jdereg/json-io) for an easy way to make Ajax calls